Monday, October 27, 2008

 God of War: Chains of Olympus is another amazing game.
 That and Final Fantasy VII: Crisis Core are the reason to own a PSP.
 Too bad Barry got pissed at the difficulty and broke his.

-, a great value and must rent.
+The Orange Box, a great value and must rent.

 Dragon Quest Swords: The Masked Queen and the Tower of Mirrors for Wii is too long of a name for such a simple little diversion.
 The game is like No More Heroes in that it has too much random overworld bullshit to maintain to get anywhere in the story.
 Not all games need an overworld, you can linearity for the sake of not BORING the SHIT out of your players.
 Also, the game gets crazy hard for no reason on some boss fights (the best part of the game).
 Really a lot of little annoyances add up fast to why I couldn't finish this game and that's a shame really.
 As I really liked the Wii controls and the premise.